Tell MN Legislators to Strengthen Community Control over Major Highway Projects

 MnDOT's I-94/252 project is an example of the department ignoring the concerns of impacts community leaders

-Minnesota legislators must act to require that MnDOT listen to the desires of impacted communities.
+MN legislators must act to require that MnDOT listen to communities impacted by highway projects.

 Major transportation projects, both in the past and in the present, have displaced and segregated minority and low-income communities, contributing to economic, racial, and environmental inequality.
 Highway planners ignored the objections of impacted communities and bulldozed their neighborhoods.